Ann Putnam: Aftermath

+After the reading, Putnam declared it was her confession, acknowledged her signature, and received Communion.
+Of her confession, Upham stated that "she was undoubtedly sincere in her penitence, and was forgiven, we trust and believe; but she failed to see the depths of her iniquity, and of those who instigated and aided her, in her false accusations.
+The blame and the deed were wholly hers and theirs.
+Satan had no share in it."

 Death

 She died in 1716 and is buried with her parents in an unmarked grave in Danvers, Massachusetts.
 Her will entered probate on June 29, 1716, so she presumably died shortly before then.
 In it, she refers to eight surviving siblings.
 Her four brothers inherited the land she had inherited from her parents, and her personal estate was divided between her four sisters.

 In popular culture

 In Arthur Miller's play The Crucible, her character's name is Ruth, to avoid confusion with her mother, Ann Putnam (Sr.)

 Conversion by Katherine Howe describes the mass hysteria of the fictional St. Joan's Academy in Danvers, Massachusetts, interlaced with intercalary chapters from Annie's perspective as she tells the town's new reverend how the witch hunt began and escalated based on her testimony and the testimonies of the other girls.
 The novel explores the occurrence of modern-day hysteria through juxtaposition against the Salem Witch Trials.

+In Burned: A Daughters of Salem Novel, a 2023 young adult novel by Kellie O'Neill, a minor character named "Blaire Putnam" is a descendant of Ann Putnam's father, Thomas Putnam.